thediveo/thediveo.github.io/docs/art/incontinentainers.md

 documentation](https://www.kernel.org/doc/html/latest/filesystems/vfs.html)
-describes the virtual file system (VFS for short) as "_the software layer in the kernel that provides the filesystem interface to user programs._" Please note that the VFS always takes stage in singular, never as many VFSes.
+describes the virtual file system (VFS for short) as "_the software layer in the kernel that provides the filesystem interface to user programs._" Please note that the VFS always takes stage in singular, never as many VFSes. (_While you can mount multiple file systems, but there's still only one VFS._)

 Now, the concept of [mount
 namespaces(7)](https://man7.org/linux/man-pages/man7/mount_namespaces.7.html)
-might easily make us think of multiple VFSes.
+might easily trick us into thinking that there might be multiple VFSes.

 **Except, there's still only a single VFS, and mount namespaces -- together with chroot'ing -- only provide "partitioned views" into this single VFS.**